miguelgargallo/pylaros/Readme.md

 | Writters        | Perfect for writters who want a consistent and equipped environment for writing, version control, and package management.                       | `nano`, `vim`, `neovim`, `nvchad`, `git`                               |
 | Data Scientists | Useful for data scientists who need a Linux environment for various tasks and prefer pre-installed utilities to facilitate their work.          | `python`, `nano`, `wget`, `curl`, `zip`, `unzip`                       |

+## Upcoming Features
+Everytime a new update is released, arch linux is updated.

+We are working so hard to add the following features:

+  - Databases included: MongoDB, Redis, MySQL, SQLite

 ## Quick Start

 To pull the Docker image: